Finding a Top Financial Advisor Firm in Athens, Georgia

 Elevate Wealth Advisory, Inc.

-Rounding out our list is Elevate Wealth, where 82% of clients are non-high-net-worth individuals, and the rest include high-net-worth individuals, pension plans and charitable organizations.
+Rounding out our list is Elevate Wealth, where the majority of clients are non-high-net-worth individuals, and the rest include high-net-worth individuals, pension plans and charitable organizations.
 The firm typically requires at least $250,000 in investable assets to become a client, though it may waive this requirement under certain circumstances.

-Among the firm’s team of advisors, there is one certified financial planner (CFP), one chartered financial analyst (CFA), one chartered financial consultant (ChFC) and one chartered life underwriter (CLU).
+Among the firm’s team of advisors, there is one certified financial planner (CFP), two chartered financial analysts (CFAs), one chartered financial consultant (ChFC) and one chartered life underwriter (CLU).

 Elevate Wealth Advisory Services Background